Can I contribute more than my business has in revenue?

 There are no matching contributions because the plan is designed to be as flexible as any retirement plan can be allowed by law in the U.S. This might mean that some years you will make employer contributions and in other years you won’t.
 This allows the greatest flexibility within the plan.
 Employer contributions are known as "Profit Sharing".
 Please review the following link to learn more:

-For example, elective deferrals cannot be distributed as an in-service distribution prior to the participant attaining age 59 ½; whereas, profit sharing contributions can be distributed as an in-service distribution with no age restriction.
+For example, employee/elective deferral contributions cannot be distributed from the plan as an in-service distribution before the participant is age 59 ½.
+Employer/profit sharing contributions, however, can be distributed as an in-service distribution without age restriction.

 Can profit sharing contributions to my Solo 401k be made throughout the year, or do I have to wait until the end of the year to make them?